Spokesman: Oil tycoon T. Boone Pickens dies at age 91

 OKLAHOMA CITY (AP) — T. Boone Pickens, a brash and quotable oil tycoon who grew even wealthier through corporate takeover attempts, died Wednesday.
 He was 91.

-Pickens’ spokesman Jay Rosser confirmed the death to The Associated Press.
+Pickens was surrounded by friends and family when he died of natural causes under hospice care at his Dallas home, spokesman Jay Rosser said.
 Pickens suffered a series of strokes in 2017 and was hospitalized that July after what he called a “Texas-sized fall.”

 An only child who grew up in a small railroad town in Oklahoma, Pickens followed his father into the oil and gas business.
 After just three years, he formed his own company and built a reputation as a maverick, unafraid to compete against oil-industry giants.